emosyne/partitioned_LDSC/README.md

 - _1_enhancer_list_generation.Rmd_ is R code for generating tissue-expressed lists of enhancers based on AR+C and FANTOM5 annotations.
 - _2_LDSC.sh_ is bash code for running LDSC analyses on these lists.
 - _3_LDSC_plot_results.R_ is R code for plotting LDSC results for publication.
+- The _E_P_files_ folder contains genome-wide annotations for: a) all FANTOM5 enhancers, with coordinates extended by 100bp at each end; b)